EsGeh/function-graph-explorer/README.md

 # Build

-## Build Without Package Manager

-You need to manually have the dependencies installed to your system, or at least somewhere `cmake` is going to find them.
-If this is the case, issue

-    $ ./scripts/build.fish

 ## Build With Conan

 You need [conan](https://conan.io/) installed.
 Issuing the following command will fetch external dependencies if necessary and build the project: